ashanderson/AndersonPorfolio/README.md

 "Budget and Legislative Report|Street Cleaning Cost Survey|San Francsisco".
 Accessed January 27, 2019.
 [https://sfbos.org/sites/default/files/BLA_Report_Street_Cleaning_Cost_Survey_062518.pdf]

 This was an exercise in Telling Stories with Data to replicate a column graph from a report.
 I first had to use Tabula to retrieve the data to be used from a PDF of the report.
 Next, using Google Sheets, I created the replica column chart organized by per capita spending, shown above.
-To see the original report and chart,